illinois-cs241/assignment-docs/deadlock_demolition.md

 To detect deadlock, you will need to maintain a Resource Allocation Graph and be able perform cycle detection on it.
 See [this page](http://cs241.cs.illinois.edu/coursebook/Deadlock#resource-allocation-graphs) for more information about Resource Allocation Graphs.

+Since your Resource Allocation Graph will need to represent both drm locks and threads as vertices, use a shallow graph (see graph.h).

 **NOTE: the provided graph data structure is not thread-safe.**

 Good luck!